allegro/hermes/docs/contents/overview/01_architecture.rst

 Consumers supervisor is notified about every change on subscriptions.

 When consumers supervisor is notified about new subscription, it creates new instance of Consumer.
-Each consumer operates in separate thread, handling putting messages on send queue, retries and output rate adaptation.
+Each consumer operates in a separate thread, handling putting messages on send queue, retries and output rate adaptation.

 Consumer
 ^^^^^^^^